-On 21 November 2019, it will be the 5 year anniversary of when my health deteriorated at an alarming rate and I was told I had Post-Viral Fatigue (after my bout of tonsillitis).
+I’ve been disabled for five years since 21 November 2019.
+Seems like yesterday, at times, when my health deteriorated at an alarming rate and I was told I had Post-Viral Fatigue (after my bout of tonsillitis).
 Suddenly I was crawling to the kitchen to get a glass of water and not able to feel my fingers and toes.
 Life came to an abrupt standstill as I could no longer even make sense of the words on the page due to a blurred vision and my legs would not carry me without the aid of friends.
-Those were only a few of the life altering symptoms that started me down the path you find me on now.
+Those were only a few of the life-altering symptoms that started me down the path you find me on now.

 #1.
 Time is Priceless.

 When I turned 30, I thought I had my whole life ahead of me to do whatever I want and whenever I wanted.
 Boy was I wrong because that autumn I got terribly ill and the rest is history.
 I’ve been on disability for the last couple of years and many days I don’t even have the strength to boot up my iPad or computer or walk the dog.
 It’s a miracle that I get out of bed.
 So If there’s one thing the last 5 years has taught me it is that time is priceless.
 You never know when time is going to run out or if you’ll ever get an opportunity again.

 When I first got sick and became disabled, I assumed my friends would be there for me as I was for them.
 Sure I imagined some acquaintances would disappear due to obligations and busy schedules but I did not count on losing touch with women I considered best friends.
 Health is a terrible test on friendships and relationships of all sizes and shapes.
 Some friends will prove themselves again and again while others will wither on the vine and disappear at the times when you need them most.